Special Educational Needs

 How does the school provide support to improve the emotional and social development of our SEND students?

-What extra pastoral support do you offer, and what pastoral support arrangements are in place to listen to students with SEND?
 What measures are in place in our school to prevent bullying?

 Who will be talking to and keeping in touch with parents / carers?
 (Working together towards outcomes, reviewing arrangements; including looked after children)

 The Tutor and/or Head of House may communicate with parents / carers regarding pastoral need such as friendship or domestic issues.
 The Medical and Student Welfare Officer is key to supporting Looked After Children (LAC) students and those with social / care plans.
-For SEND concerns / communication the ALNCo is the initial person to contact.
+For SEND concerns / communication the SENCo is the initial person to contact.
 The Assistant Principal may also be involved regarding incidents or concerns and will liaise with parents / carers as a result.

 Parents / carers will receive a regular report regarding their child’s progress.
 In Key Stage 3 this will be four times a year and in Key Stage 4 five times a year.
-Parents and carers are also encouraged to use Insight to follow their child’s progress including the award of house points or other achievement.
+Parents and carers are also encouraged to use Satchel 1 to follow their child’s progress including the award of house points or other achievement.

 How will school involve young people with SEND in their education?